 Jeff!
 What kind of a name is that - and who is Jeff?
 Yes I agree, it’s a strange name for a zombie, however, someone had to name it - Larry the techno geek to be precise, a member of the resistance.

 In Half-Life: Alyx you stumble upon Jeff in Chapter 7 ‘Jeff’.
 He’s a formidable enemy and although completely blind, has super hearing and his sense of smell is pretty good too.
 You’ll first encounter Jeff when you enter the distillery, where Jeff roams free to cause havoc.
 You’ll know once you meet him, the first introduction being almost certain death!
 Let me remind you - Jeff can hear a pin drop, so you need to be super quiet.
 Not only can he detect you walking, he can even hear you breathe!
-Hearing aside, Jeff also spurts out Xen spores from four large growths on his back, so make sure you cover your mouth when near him, failing that, find a dust mask.
+Hearing aside, Jeff also spurts out Xen spores from four large growths on his back, so make sure you cover your mouth when near him, failing that, find yourself a dust mask.

 I’m not going to tell you that now.
 I don’t want to add spoilers here, however, there is a dedicated page ‘How to beat Jeff’, which provides some great tips and all the necessary steps to avoid detection.
 Smart planning and quick thinking is key to beating Jeff.
 You’ll probably die several times before you get past the first part.
 (2 parts in total).